browserengineering/book/book/chrome.md

 bullet points, and the browser entry point that does the first few.
 I\'m going to rejigger this architecture by introducing a new `Browser` object, which will both manage the canvas and do the page-related stuff.
-The GUI will be set up in the constructor:
+The page UI state will be set up in the constructor:

 ``` {.python}
 class Browser: